Immanuel-C/Immanuel-C/README.md

 Im Immanuel a young dev thats trying to get a job in the games industry in the future!
 I am currently 15 years old.

-- 🔭 I’m currently working on my game engine with Vulkan and DirectX 12.
+- 🔭 I’m currently working on my game engine with Vulkan.
 I'll provide images once I actually get something to render 😅.

-- 🌱 I’m currently learning two graphics api's Vulkan and Direct3D 12.
+- 🌱 I’m currently learning one graphics api's Vulkan.

 - ✅ The graphics api I have already learned is OpenGL.
 I have also learned how to communicate with drivers and do other low level tasks like that!